 Personally, I would also consider a claim against Lowe’s for failure to provide proper security.
 The store’s management let a dangerous dog in and had the whole thing on video!
 Security should have intervened to stop it.

 Dog attacks, such as this example in California, are common in Memphis as well.
+When you’ve been injured by a dog, you need the dog attack lawyer Memphis, TN knows and trusts with its cases.

 As if the physical and emotional pain of the dog attacks aren’t enough, the medical bills and therapy costs can sky-rocket.